Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Finiteness of tannakian groups on abelian varieties

 The following result strenghtens Theorem~\ref{th-finite-ab-1} in situations when one can apply Larsen's Alternative to the fourth moment on abelian varieties.

 \begin{proposition} Let $M$ be a geometrically simple perverse sheaf of weight zero on a simple abelian variety~$A$ over~$k$.
 Let $d$ be the tannakian dimension of~$M$.
-If the group $\garith{M}/(Z\cap \garith{M})$ is finite, then the object $\End(M)$ in $\Ppint(G)$ is punctual and the fourth moment of $\garith{M}$ is equal to $d^2$. \end{proposition}
+If the group $\garith{M}$ is virtually central, then the object $\End(M)$ in $\Ppint(G)$ is punctual and the fourth moment of $\garith{M}$ is equal to $d^2$. \end{proposition}

 \begin{proof} We observe that $\garith{M}/(Z\cap \garith{M})$ is the arithmetic tannakian group of the arithmetically semisimple object $\End(M)$, and apply Theorem~\ref{th-finite-ab-1} to obtain the first conclusion.